samathaluca/fallen/README.md

 6. Checking responsive design.
 The grid of stories on home page was not looking good on the Ipad pro.
-I changed class="col s6 m4 l3" to class="col s6 m3" to improve the responsiveness of the view story cards in the grid in main section.
+I changed from class="col s6 m4 l3" to class="col s6 m3" to improve the responsiveness of the view story cards in the grid in main section.
 The images in the hero image card and the second card were too large on small screens.
 Media queries were used as we did find that materialize card components were not fully responsive without them.
 Long alias names did not look good.

 ### Final Testing to demonstrate thorough testing carried out throughout development.